asyncial/blog/content/blog/organize-your-.xresources-like-a-pro.md

 +++

 If you are anything like me, you like to customize your terminal colorscheme.
 And if you are even more like me, you are using urxvt and need to edit your ~/.Xresources to changes your terminals colors.
-So I assume your .Xresources are mess an you want to know, how to get them clean and easy to read and customize.
+So I assume your .Xresources are mess and you want to know, how to get them clean and easy to read and customize.
 If you already have a working system, there is no need to change it.
 But maybe you can use some of my ideas.
 So what do my .Xresources look like?

           $ cat ~/.Xresources